dbiele/TypeScript-Cordova-SystemJS-Angular2-beta/README.md

 Most of the information is straight forward.
 Here are some notes:

 1. Update the Common &gt; package name.
-Best practice: Package name should be domain name in reverse. io.github.dbiele
+Best practice: Package name should be reverse-domain style identifier. `io.github.dbiele`

 > Update Security for Cordova